UnOSdev/AdbController/README.md

   Package's used apk's: 'apkpath'

 The script absolutely does not need superuser or root rights.
-The only thing you need is to enable USB debugging.
+The only thing you need is to enable USB debugging on you'r android phone.

 Ubayda